 Buying Art as an Art Lover

 We often hear from many specialists that “one should always buy art from the heart and based on passion”.
 Whereas there is much truth in this approach, its implementation is not quite so obvious when we understand that buying art is a long-term, endless ongoing process of self-learning.

 Having an awareness of the changes we go through in life and how those changes influence our perceptions and personal tastes, different artworks, materials and pieces are going to be part of this influence or are going to tell a story about it.
 That is the reason why Art is part of our learning process.
 Art is to be aware of this process in a representative way.

 Buying art as a lover of art is easier than buying only based on investment interests, simply because the art lover is aware of the complete process.
-Reading, researching, discussing, taking part of workshops, art fairs, signing art magazines are all steps that are going to help us on the process and help you to set your collection based on passion, not money.
+Reading, researching, discussing, taking part of workshops, visiting art fairs, signing art magazines are all steps that are going to help us on the process and help you to set your collection based on passion, not money.
 Visiting galleries, Museums and art institutions, having open dialogue with art themes feed your passion and make you aware of what you are looking for.

 Buying Art as an Investor

 Nevertheless, buying art is also a serious investment.

 There are some practical aspects you have to observe regardless of your passion and interest.
 Buying art demands a correct investment advice so you can transform your budget into something that pleases you and ensures you a good investment at the same time.
-After all, that is indeed a future inheritance and a medium to long term investment.
+After all, that is indeed a future inheritance and a long term investment.

 You can rely on us from the beginning until the end of this process and we will be happy to guide you according to your desire.

 For further information, please contact us